-Employers must comply with both federal and applicable state minimum wage and overtime laws.
-Some states have established minimum wage rates, others have minimum salary thresholds for exempt status that exceed the federal level.
-Failure to pay overtime pay correctly to eligible employees can result in fines, penalties, and lawsuits.
+Employers must comply with applicable federal, state, and local minimum wage and overtime laws.
+Some states and local jurisdictions have established minimum wage rates, while others have minimum salary thresholds for exempt status that exceed the federal level.
+Failure to pay overtime wages correctly to eligible employees can result in fines, penalties, and lawsuits.

 Child labor laws help protect the educational opportunities of minors and prohibit them from working in occupations that may be hazardous to their health and well-being.
 The FLSA restricts both the hours and types of work performed by minors under age 16.
 The Act also restricts minors ages 16 and 17 from performing work that has been deemed "hazardous."
-State laws provide further protections for children.
+State laws provide further protection for children.

 It's important, though not required, to keep a general personnel file for each employee.
-Information kept in this file shouldn't contain any medical information (which should be maintained in a separate file), but would include documents such as certain new-hire paperwork, job descriptions, recruiting and screening documents, compensation information, performance evaluations, disciplinary actions, and termination records.
+Information kept in this file shouldn't contain any medical information (which should be maintained in a separate file), but should include documents such as certain new-hire paperwork, job descriptions, recruiting and screening documents, compensation information, performance evaluations, disciplinary actions, and termination records.